NalinDalal/modheshwari/steps.md

 to do next: signin for family head, then same thing for family members once it is done, we take care of higher level auth

+01.11.2025
+authentication for family-head is done move to family members now